Etienne-ctc/DevOpsECE2022/README.md

 vagrant plugin uninstall vagrant-vbguest vagrant plugin install vagrant-vbguest --version 0.21
 ```
 Go to the directory `/Project/userapi` and execute the `vagrant up` command.
-It will start to creat the VM with the config in the Vagrantfile in the folder
+It will start to creat the VM with the config in the Vagrantfile in the folder.
+The provision configures the following:
+- Redis and NodeJS Installation
+- Use of synced files to transmit the Web app to the VM
+- Setup npm and start the Web app

 You can execute `curl localhost:3000` and see the response `Hello World!` showing that the web app is correctly exposed and configured.